 A reliable LMS, along with professional eLearning design and development is crucial for the success of your staff training process.
 And it can be a daunting task trying to determine which learning or course management system (LMS/CMS) you want to use for your organization.
 There are many products on the market, and you can’t easily take most of them for a test drive.
-To help ease your selection, here is a comparison of two of the top LMSs on the market – Moodle and Blackboard Learn.
+To help ease your selection, here is a comparison chart of two of the top LMS systems on the market – Moodle and Blackboard Learn.
 At eLearning Company, Inc. we often get to use both of these systems.
 While both systems have many more features to offer than what’s presented here, we focused this article on those LMS features that are more important to our clients.

 There are many different versions of Moodle, but the most current stable version is Moodle 3.3.
 Moodle is an open-source learning platform designed to allow administrators to customize the LMS for their particular institutions.
 You can run Moodle on your own web server or pay for a Moodle Partner to host your site for you, and there is a cloud-hosted option for smaller organizations.
 Moodle has an active open source community that fuels continued growth and customization of the LMS features.
 It generally has a major new release every 6 months.
 Moodle works on a variety of operating systems, mobile devices, and browsers.